- ABOUT US

 Dr. Korzh has been involved in nonprofit start-up, program design, implementation, and management with Sublimitas, where she serves on the board.
-She integrates her research and international education development experience in her teaching.
-She is a member of the Comparative and International Education Society and serves on the American Association of University Women selection panel.
-She co-edited the book Reimagining Utopias: Theory and Method for Educational Research in Post-socialist Contexts (Sense Publishers).
-Dr. Korzh’s publications are available here.
+She has also served on the American Association of University Women selection panel and is a member of the Comparative and International Education Society, where she mentors budding scholars as part of the New Scholars Committee.
+Dr. Korzh’s publications include peer-reviewed journal articles, book chapters, and a co-edited book: Reimagining Utopias: Theory and Method for Educational Research in Post-socialist Contexts (Sense Publishers).

 - EdD, Columbia University